Edmir-Demaj/quiz-game./readme.md

 ## **Content**

 - The content of the quiz was taken from Google.
-- An idea how a quiz is and works was taken from [Create a Quiz App using HTML CSS & JavaScript](https://www.youtube.com/watch?v=CqddbIrEM5I)
+- An idea how a quiz game is and works was taken from [Create a Quiz App using HTML CSS & JavaScript](https://www.youtube.com/watch?v=CqddbIrEM5I)
 - Instructions how to create a Readme.md file were taken from [Code-Institute-Solutions/readme-template](https://github.com/Code-Institute-Solutions/readme-template)

  ## **Other sources used for help**